WesRoach/gdithealth-code-challenge/exercises/data-analyst-with-spark/01-etl/ReadMe.md

 # CSV ETL to Parquet

-- No additional packaging should be installed.
 - Utilize `spark_getOrCreate` for a PySpark Session.
 An example is provided in `starter_file.py`
 - Develop any Python / PySpark code which accomplishes the objectives listed below.
   - You may develop a local module such as the provided `mod.py` if necessary.
   - You're free to develop any number of scripts and modules and address the problem to the best of your judgement.
 - Include instructions detailing how to run your code.
-- Only commit your code.
+- Do not commit the parquet files.

 ## Goal